-Our printable PDF has a full-color template page + a black & white template page in case you’d rather color, paint or watercolor your own!
-There is a “left” and right” Tweet-heart (in case you want to mount yours on cardboard and make it fly like we did) as well as a pattern for the envelope and note.
+Our printable PDF has a full-color template page + a black & white template page in case you’d rather color paint, or watercolor your own!
+There is a “left” and right” Tweet-heart (in case you want to mount yours on cardboard and make it fly as we did) as well as a pattern for the envelope and note.

 To make your own Messenger Pigeon Valentine you’ll need:

 - 1 or 2 pages of heavy cardstock

 - Our messenger pigeon valentine free printable PDF

 - A long piece of thick string or twine